jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "If I were President," said Louis after a thoughtful pause, "I would make more money, so that every one might have enough."

-Metzerott smiled, even while he shook his head."There's <p class="pagenum">Begin page 73</p> money enough, or so people say, and making more would only lower the value of what there is.
+Metzerott smiled, even while he shook his head."There's <hr><p class="pagenum">Page 73</p> money enough, or so people say, and making more would only lower the value of what there is.
 That was tried during the war, Louis. [^inflation] The trouble is that all the money is in too few hands.
 Some have more than enough, and others have nothing.
 As if I should eat all the dinner, you know, and leave none for you."

 [^inflation]: During the Civil War, the economy of the Confederacy was destroyed as a result of the unchecked printing of currency, which caused rampant inflation that rendered Confederate banknotes practically worthless.